DualBrain/gotBASIC/README.md

 [![BASIC Historical Marker](images/historical_marker.jpg)](https://granitegeek.concordmonitor.com/2019/06/11/finally-a-historical-marker-that-talks-about-something-important/)

-So please help me help everyone with this project; if you are aware of **BASIC**-related content floating around somewhere around on the web, please let me know.
+So please help us help everyone with this project; if you are aware of **BASIC**-related content floating around somewhere around on the web, please let me know.
 If you are a product manufacturer of a product related to **BASIC**; please reach out to me so we can work with one another.
 If you are working on a project using **BASIC**, please let me know so that I can help spread the word!

 And remember...